3zpnix/WriteOn/README.md

 ---

 ## 📢 Announcements

+- Upcoming version 1.2 will be a new-featured focus and a few bug fix updates (12/3/2024)
 - My laptop is having issues with Android Studio, updates will be delayed a bit, sorry!
 (11/19/2024)
 - Android release coming soon (08/26/2024)